 How Do Evaporative Air Coolers Work?

-EACs are surprisingly simple machines considering how effective they are.
-They rely on the natural power of evaporation by pulling in hot, dry air through a moistened pad.
+EACs are surprisingly simple machines.
+They rely on the natural power of evaporation by pulling hot, dry air through a moistened pad.
 As the pad absorbs the heat from the air, the moisture in the pad evaporates, cooling the air by as much as 20 degrees.

 Because most EACs only contain a simple water pump and a ventilator, they are cheap to operate, easy to maintain, and extremely reliable.
-Instead of recirculating cooled air inside the building, EACs continuously blow fresh air through your home from outside and push stale air out through an opened window or door.
+Instead of recirculating the same air inside a building like traditional air conditioners, EACs continuously pull in fresh air from outside, cool it, and circulate it through your home while pushing stale air out through an open window or door.

 To choose the right size evaporative cooler for your home, it’s important to know how many cubic feet of air per minute (CFM) or cubic meters per hour (CMH) it can pump.
 It’s also useful to know the speed of air, which is expressed either in feet per second (FPS) or meters per second (MPS).